DazzlingFugu/ember-cli-embedded/README.md

 ### TypeScript support

-If your consuming application relies TypeScript, you can make you life a bit easier by using the included types:
+If your consuming application relies on TypeScript, you can make your life a bit easier by using the included types:

 **File `/types/my-project/index.d.ts`**